Black Butler: Book of the Atlantic: Plot

 Fed up, Grell attempts to kill the Viscount, but Undertaker intervenes, blocking her chainsaw with a sotoba from inside his cloak.
 Without his hat, his distinctive green eyes can be seen, revealing that he, too, is a Grim Reaper.
 He admits to being the mastermind behind the reanimation method the Aurora Society was using, and that the zombies are his creations, the Bizarre Dolls.
 He explains that the reanimation works by appending false footage to the end of a corpse's Cinematic Record (their soul's record of memories and experiences, represented by a reel of film).
 Sebastian and the reapers attack, each wanting him in their own custody for their own reasons, but Undertaker reveals that the first sotoba is a disguised Death Scythe, defeating the reapers swiftly with its true form.
 He then puts Ciel in peril, forcing Sebastian to leave himself open for a scythe wound directly through the chest.

 Through the wound, Sebastian's Cinematic Record spills out, playing a flashback to when Sebastian and Ciel first met and signed a demonic contract together, as well as their time spent adjusting to the lives of an earl and his butler.
 In the flashback, after Ciel reattains his noble title, he reaffirms his commitment to revenge at all costs on those who killed the rest of his family, the condition upon which Sebastian may finally devour his soul.
 The wound is not fatal, though, and before Undertaker can finish Sebastian off, the tilt of the ship becomes nearly vertical, causing Stoker to fall to his death and the reapers to leap into action for one final fight.
 After Ciel manages to snatch Undertaker's string of funeral lockets, Undertaker uses his Death Scythe to slice the ship in half and disappears.

 Sebastian and Ciel fall into the water as the two halves of the ship sink, and Sebastian retrieves a stray lifeboat for them to use.
 There is only a moment of peace, though, before the Bizarre Dolls rise from the water and begin swarming the lifeboat, drawn to Ciel's human soul.
 Knowing that the Dolls will attack the other survivors in the distant lifeboats should they attempt an escape, the wounded Sebastian has no choice but to fight all of them himself to protect Ciel.
-By the time he's killed the last of them, the sun is rising, and a rescue boat has arrived to collect the survivors.
+By the time he has killed the last of them, the sun is rising, and a rescue boat has arrived to collect the survivors.
 Ciel praises Sebastian for his good work and orders him to rest once they've reached safety.